MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

     These steps are covered in the [Quickstart: Add Azure Information Protection to the Azure portal and view the policy](quickstart-viewpolicy.md).

-3. The Azure Information Protection client (classic) is installed on your Windows computer (minimum of Windows 7 with Service Pack 1).
+3. The Azure Information Protection client (classic) installed on your Windows computer (minimum of Windows 7 with Service Pack 1).

-    You can install the classic client by going to the [Microsoft download center](https://www.microsoft.com/download/details.aspx?id=53018) and download **AzInfoProtection.exe** from the Azure Information Protection page.
-If are using a different labeling client to the classic client, see the [Microsoft 365 Compliance documentation](/microsoft-365/compliance/sensitivity-labels)  for equivalent instructions to this tutorial.

 4. You're signed in to Office apps from one of the following categories: